sezanzeb/hippo/README.md

 Just take care of setting the href, zoom and src attributes according to your project

-**the alt tag can be used to display e.g. "click here" instead of a thumbnail**

 will display "click here" on your website.
 Clicking it will open an image (when the zoom attribute was set correctly)

 ```html